Cyclizine helps to reduce sickness and dizziness.

 Getting the most from your treatment

 - Cyclizine can cause drowsiness and blurred vision.
 Although this is rare following a single dose of cyclizine, it can occur if it is taken more regularly.
-If this happens, do not drive or use tools or machines.
+If this happens, do not drive and do not use tools or machines.
 Alcohol will make the drowsiness worse, so it is best not to drink alcohol while you are on cyclizine.

 - If you are having an operation or any treatment (particularly if it is to test for an allergy), please tell the person carrying out the treatment that you are taking cyclizine.